maudl3116/GPSig/README.md

 # SigGPDE
 Library for Gaussian process on sequential data using signature kernels as covariance functions.
-SigGPDE is built upon GPSig which is based on GPflow and TensorFlow.
-The new features of SigGPDE are:
+`SigGPDE` is built upon [GPSig](https://arxiv.org/abs/1906.08215) which is itself based on GPflow and TensorFlow.
+The new features in SigGPDE are:
-- the possibility to compute the signature kernel using the [kernel trick](https://arxiv.org/pdf/2006.14794.pdf)
+- the computation of the signature kernels using the [PDE-based kernel trick](https://arxiv.org/pdf/2006.14794.pdf)
+- the computation of the gradients of the signature kernels without resorting to automatic differentation
 - a sparse variational inference method based on variational orthogonal signature features (VOSF)
 ***
 ## Installing